pergolafabio/Hikvision-Addons/hikvision-sdk/README.md

-    "ip_indoor": "192.168.0.71", # In case you have an indoor Panel, usefull for the callsignal command, more info below "username": "admin", # The username of your outdoor station "password": "password" # The password of your outdoor station "bearer" : "YOURLONGBEARERTOKEN" # Bearer token, more info below "url_states": "http://localhost:8123/api/states/" # The URL of your HA instance, to update the sensors below "sensor_door" : "hikvision_door",
+    "ip_indoor": "192.168.0.71", # In case you have an indoor Panel, usefull for the callsignal command, more info below "username": "admin", # The username of your outdoor station "password": "password" # The password of your outdoor station "sensor_door" : "hikvision_door",
     "sensor_callstatus" : "hikvision_callstatus"
     "sensor_motion" : "hikvision_motion"